filfreire/filfreire.github.io/gamers_and_testers_ep5.md

 Ultimately, it is not about making things work, it is about making it impossible to fail.

-#### _7. Any advice you would give a friend wanting to join the videogames industry as a Software Tester?_
+#### _7. Any advice you would give a friend wanting to join the videogame industry as a Software Tester?_

 It helps a lot to have a basic and healthy understanding of how a computer really works, from the hardware to the drivers to the OS, to the API calls (these days).